beyersmann-lab/beyersmannlab/content/publication/index.md

 ---
-# Files in this folder represent a Widget Page
+# Page type is a Widget Page
-type: widget_page
+type: "widget_page"
+# Homepage is headless, other widget pages are not.
+headless: true
 ---